 Oh, wait, but there is more?
 Yes, finally we are going to smoke the brisket!

 Having prepared the brisket, it’s now time for the cooking.
 This part of the process is my favorite and the most fun.
 You may be spending up to 12 hours cooking the brisket, so make sure you plan ahead.

 During the cooking phase, you will be managing the smoker, the fire, and the brisket.
-You will need to pay close attention to your temperature gages as you will need to keep your smoker at a steady temperature.
-You will also need to be inspecting the meat from time to time to ensure it remains moist.
+You will need to pay close attention to your temperature gage as you will need to keep your smoker at a steady temperature.
+You will also need to inspect the meat from time to time to ensure it remains moist.

 There is no rule written in stone on the amount of time you need to cook the brisket.
-If you ask the experts they will simply say, “when the probe says it is ready”.
+Based on our experience, the best answer always is, “when the probe says it is ready.”
 However, you can estimate the amount of time needed to cook your brisket.

 However, a good rule of thumb is to cook a one-pound brisket in about 1 hour 15 minutes at a steady 250°F temperature.